artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

       :alt: An image of editing the title value in the Rename module

-6. When editing the :term:`slug` of a description, if you enter a slug value that is already in use in AtoM, a notification pop-up will appear when you move your cursor out of the slug edit field, and AtoM will automatically append an incremental number to the slug to make it unique.
+6. When editing the :term:`slug` of a description, if you enter a slug value that is already in use in AtoM, when you move your cursor out of the slug edit field, AtoM will automatically append an incremental number to the slug to make it unique.
 You can still edit this value as desired to find a unique slug.

 .. image:: images/rename-slug-in-use.*
    :align: center